Occidental Petroleum: History

+In October 2020, Occidental sold its onshore operations in Colombia to the Carlyle Group for $825 million.
+The deal included operations and working interests in the Llanos Norte, Middle Magdalena, and Putumayo Basins.
+Working interest on exploration offshore in Colombia remained under ownership of Oxy in partnership with Ecopetrol, with plans to drill the first well by 2024.

+Acquisitions

+In 1981, Occidental acquired IBP, Inc., one of largest producers of beef and pork products in the United States.
+In 1988, the company acquired Cain Chemical for $2 billion.

+In 2005, the company acquired Vintage Petroleum for $3.8 billion.
+In 2008, it acquired a 10% stake in Plains All American Pipeline.
+The company also acquired assets from Plains Exploration & Production for $1.3 billion.
+In October 2009, Occidental acquired Citigroup's controversial Phibro energy-trading business, for its net asset value of approximately $250 million.
+The unit was managed by Andrew J. Hall, who received compensation of approximately $100 million per year in 2007 and 2008.
+After the acquisition, the division reported its first losses since the 1990s.
+In 2016, Phibro was wound down and sold.

-August 2019: the company acquired Anadarko Petroleum for $57 billion, making the deal the world's fourth biggest oil and gas acquisition to date.
+In August 2019, Occidental acquired Anadarko Petroleum for $57 billion, making the deal the world's fourth biggest oil and gas acquisition to date.

+In August 2023, Occidental acquired all the outstanding equity of the direct air capture technology company, Carbon Engineering for $1.1 billion.
+In December, the company acquired a Permian producer, CrownRock, for $12 billion.
+The acquisition was completed in August 2024.

+Divestitures

+In October 2025, Occidental sold its subsidiary, OxyChem, to Berkshire Hathaway—which owns 28% of Occidental's stock—for $9.7 billion.
+Occidental said it would use $6.5 billion to lower debt.
+It also retained all legacy environmental liabilities for OxyChem.

 Operations

 Oil and gas

-The company's oil and gas operations are concentrated in three geographic areas: the United States, the Middle East, and Colombia.
+The company's oil and gas operations are concentrated in two geographic areas: the United States and the Middle East, with some ventures in South America.
 As of December 31, 2020, Occidental had 2.911 e9BOE of oil equivalent net proved reserves, of which 51% was petroleum, 19% was natural gas liquids, and 30% was natural gas.
 In 2020, the company had production of 1350 e3BOE per day.

 United States

 In 2020, the company's United States operations produced 1037 e3BOE per day, representing 77% of the company's worldwide production, including 575 e3BOE per day in Permian Basin, where Occidental is the largest operator and oil producer.
 The company produced 435 e3BOE per day from unconventional oil directional drilling via Permian Resources and 140 e3BOE per day using a technique called enhanced oil recovery, whereby carbon dioxide and water are injected into underground formations to extract the oil and gas.
 The company also produced 293 e3BOE per day in the Denver Basin.